Bordesley Abbey

 Bordesley Abbey was a 12th-century Cistercian abbey near the town of Redditch, in Worcestershire, England.

 The abbey's foundation was an act of Waleran de Beaumont, Count of Meulan, who gave the monks of Garendon Abbey in Leicestershire some more land.
 However, Empress Matilda laid claim to the patronage of Bordesley once Waleran surrendered to her in about 1141, thus making Bordesley a royal house.

 Bordesley Abbey was once an important local ecclesiastical centre, holding political control of the ancient township of Tardebigge.
 It was demolished by Henry VIII during the dissolution of the monasteries in 1538 and the property was sold.

-The ruins are now an archaeological site, undergoing investigation since 1969 by the University of Reading's Bordesley Abbey Project.
+The ruins are now an archaeological site, undergoing investigation since 1969 by the University of Reading's 'Bordesley Abbey Project'.
 Many of the excavated items can be seen in a visitor centre and museum at the site, which is joined with the Forge Mill Needle Museum.
-Guy de Beauchamp, 10th Earl of Warwick, was buried in the Abbey.

 Description

 The abbey is located in the borough of Redditch in Worcestershire, on the south bank of the River Arrow, close to where it meets the Batchley Brook.
 Archaeological findings by the University of Reading's Bordesley Abbey Project indicate that the abbey's focus was the church building, located on a hill, with its western side embedded within the slope.
 This location made it prone to slipping and buttresses were added to support the building.
-Piers were added for extra support in the 13th century, and again in the 14th, following a major collapse.
+Piers were added for extra support in the 13th century, and again in the 14th, following a major collapse of the central tower.
+The plan of the church was cruciform, with an aisleless presbytery, transepts each with three eastern chapels, and an aisled eight-bay nave housing the choirs of the monks and lay brothers.
+In the later middle ages, following the decline of the lay brothers, their choir was removed and chapels inserted in the aisles.
 The abbey was the burial place of Guy de Beauchamp, 10th Earl of Warwick, whose family had been among its benefactors.
+The claustral buildings are less well understood, as only a small part has been excavated, but this shows that the cloisters themselves were rebuilt in the late 14th century.
+The east range housed the chapter house and dormitory, and the south range housed the refectory, aligned north-south in the usual Cistercian manner.

 The ruins of the abbey today consist of visible earthworks and walls, and parts buried underground such as the watermill and workshops.
+The watermill was industrial, with the wheel driving the bellows of a forge and hammers for making objects like knives and tenterhooks.
 The site is managed by the Forge Mill Needle Museum, which provides access to the abbey ruin, included within its entry fee as well as guided tours.
 The abbey has been designated by Historic England as a scheduled monument since 1957.